Freedom Schools: Curriculum

 In the matter of classroom procedure, questioning is the vital tool.
-It is meaningless to flood the student with information he cannot understand; questioning is the path to enlightenment...
+It is meaningless to flood the student with information he cannot understand; questioning is the path to enlightenment ...
 The value of the Freedom Schools will derive mainly from what the teachers are able to elicit from the students in terms of comprehension and expression of their experiences.

-Since the curriculum conference brought together citizens of different backgrounds and origins, the final curriculum outline incorporated material from different origins and consisted of three different sections.

-The three sections of the Freedom School curriculum were the Academic Curriculum, the Citizenship Curriculum, and the Recreational Curriculum.
-The purpose of these sections was to teach students social change within the school; regional history; black history; how to answer open-ended questions; and the development of academic skills.
-The Academic Curriculum consisted of reading, writing, and verbal activities that were based on the student's own experiences.
-The Citizenship Curriculum was to encourage the students to ask questions about the society.
-The Recreational Curriculum required the student to be physically active.

-In most of the schools, the Citizenship Curriculum focused on two sets of inter-related questions for class discussion:
+The final curriculum outline had three sections: academic, citizenship and recreation.
+Its purpose was to teach students social change within the school, regional history, Black history, how to answer open-ended questions, and academic skills.
+The academic curriculum consisted of reading, writing, and verbal activities based on the student's experiences.
+The citizenship curriculum encouraged students to ask questions about society, and the recreational curriculum required the student to be physically active.
+In most Freedom Schools, the citizenship curriculum focused on two sets of related questions for class discussion: